awsdocs/amazon-transcribe-developer-guide/doc_source/how-streaming-med.md

 ## Example request and response<a name="streaming-med-example"></a>

 The following is an end\-to\-end example of a streaming transcription request\.
-In this example, binary data is represented as base64\-encoded strings\.
+In this example, binary data are represented as base64\-encoded strings\.
 In an actual response, the data are raw bytes\.

 ### Step 1: Start the session with Amazon Transcribe Medical<a name="streaming-med-example-step1"></a>

 To start the session, send an HTTP/2 request to Amazon Transcribe Medical\.

 ```
-POST /stream-transcription HTTP/2.0
+POST /medical-stream-transcription HTTP/2
-host: transcribestreaming.region.amazonaws.com
+host: transcribestreaming.us-west-2.amazonaws.com
 authorization: Generated value
+x-amz-target: com.amazonaws.transcribe.Transcribe.StartMedicalStreamTranscription
+x-amz-content-sha256: STREAMING-MED-AWS4-HMAC-SHA256-EVENTS
+x-amz-date: 20220208T235959Z
+x-amzn-transcribe-language-code: en-US
+x-amzn-transcribe-media-encoding: flac
+x-amzn-transcribe-sample-rate: 16000
 content-type: application/vnd.amazon.eventstream
-x-amz-content-sha256: streaming-med-AWS4-HMAC-SHA256-EVENTS
-x-amz-date: Date
-x-amzn-transcribe-language-code: en-US
-x-amzn-transcribe-media-encoding: Media encoding
-x-amzn-transcribe-sample-rate: Sample rate
 transfer-encoding: chunked
 ```